ArduPilot/ardupilot_wiki/plane/source/docs/geofencing.rst

 ArduPilot will report the fence status via the MAVLink GCS protocol.
-The key status packet is called FENCE_STATUS, and is defined in "ardpilotmega.xml".
+The key status packet is called FENCE_STATUS, and is defined in "ardupilotmega.xml".
 A typical FENCE_STATUSpacket looks like this:

 ::